 Ottakring is the 16th district of Vienna with a total area of 8.67 km² and a total population of 102.444.
-The special feature of the district is its landscape: the eastern part of the district is densely populated and built-up; in the western part the Vienna Woods and a few hills decorate the landscape (the highest hill with a height of 449m is the Gallitzinberg, named after the Russian ambassador Demetrius Michailowitsch Gallitzin, who worked in Vienna for the benefit of his fatherland from 1762 until his death.
+The special feature of the district is its landscape: the eastern part of the district is densely populated and built-up; in the western part, the Vienna Woods and a few hills decorate the landscape.
+The highest of these hills with a height of 449m is the Gallitzinberg, named after the Russian ambassador Demetrius Michailowitsch Gallitzin, who worked in Vienna for the benefit of his fatherland from 1762 until his death.
 He lived there on the hill in a palace where nowadays the hotel Schloss Wilhelminenberg is settled in.

-Except the brewery which offers all-year visitations, the 16th district has a lot more tourist attractions to offer as the hotel Wilhelminenberg (a former palace) and the Kuffner observatory from the 19th century and the lookout post Jubiläumswarte on the hill Gallitzinberg.
+Except the brewery which offers all-year visitations, the 16th district has a lot more tourist attractions to offer: the hotel Wilhelminenberg and the Kuffner observatory from the 19th century and the lookout post Jubiläumswarte on the hill Gallitzinberg.